 Time-out can be a useful consequence if your child has hurt someone else, or destroyed something.
 It can give your child a chance to calm down away from the situation.

-Time-out involves taking your child away from interesting activities and not giving him attention for a short period of time.
+Time-out involves taking your child away from interesting activities and not giving them attention for a short period of time.

 Time-out might not work if your child tends to be withdrawn, or has a lot of self-stimulatory behaviours.
-Time-out could end up being a reward rather than a negative consequence if it gives her time alone or time to stim.
+Time-out could end up being a reward rather than a negative consequence if it gives your child time alone or time to stim.

-Instead, it might be better to give your child a positive consequence when he’s behaving well.
+Instead, it might be better to give your child a positive consequence when they’re behaving well.

 Discipline doesn’t always – or even often – mean punishment.
-Punishment is giving your child a negative consequence when she breaks a rule or misbehaves.
-It’s a way of letting your child know that her behaviour isn’t acceptable.
+Punishment is giving your child a negative consequence when your child breaks a rule or misbehaves.
+It’s a way of letting your child know that the behaviour isn’t acceptable.